urbanjost/M_intrinsics/docs/intrinsics.md

 numbers near **x**.

 <!--
  5 Result Value.
-The result has the value |Y×b−e|×bp = ABS (FRACTION (Y)) * RADIX (X) / EPSILON (X),
+The result has the value |Y* b-e|*bp = ABS (FRACTION (Y)) * RADIX (X) / EPSILON (X),
-    where b, e, and p are as deﬁned in 16.4 for Y, the value nearest to X in the model for real values whose kind type parameter is that of X; if there are two such values, the value of greater absolute value is taken.
-If X is an IEEE inﬁnity, the result is an IEEE NaN.
+    where b, e, and p are as defined in 16.4 for Y, the value nearest to X in the model for real values whose kind type parameter is that of X; if there are two such values, the value of greater absolute value is taken.
+If X is an IEEE infinity, the result is an IEEE NaN.
 If X is an IEEE NaN, the result is that NaN.
  6 Example.
-RRSPACING (−3.0) has the value 0:75×224 for reals whose model is as in 16.4, NOTE 1.
+RRSPACING (-3.0) has the value 0:75x224 for reals whose model is as in 16.4, NOTE 1.
 -->

 ### **Options**